Focus and Scope

-These guidelines apply to all manuscripts submitted to the “European Journal of Social Impact and Circular Economy”, and may be revised at any time by the Editor-in-Chief and the Board.
-The following duties outlined for editors, authors, and reviewers are based on the Code of Conduct and Best Practice Guidelines for Journal Editors (latest version, 2011).
+These guidelines apply to all manuscripts submitted to the “European Journal of Social Impact and Circular Economy”.
+They may be revised at any time by the Editor-in-Chief and the Board.
+The following duties outlined for editors, authors, and reviewers are based on the COPE – Core practices, https://publicationethics.org/core-practices (accessed July 2020).

 Duties of Editor in Chief (Editor) and Guest Editor(s)

-Editor/Guest Editor(s) are responsible for the content of the journal and for ensuring the integrity of all work that is published in it.
+Editor/Guest Editor(s) are responsible for the journal's content and for ensuring the integrity of all work published in it.

-- Publication Decisions: The Editor/Guest Editor(s) have the right to make the final decision on whether to accept or reject a manuscript with reference to the significance, originality, and clarity of the manuscript and its relevance to the journal.
+- Publication Decisions: The Editor/Guest Editor(s) have the right to decide whether to accept or reject a manuscript concerning the significance, originality, and clarity of the manuscript and its relevance to the journal.

 - Review of Manuscripts: “European Journal of Islamic Finance” follows a double-blind review process, whereby Authors do not know Reviewers and vice versa.
-The Editor/Guest Editor(s) are responsible for securing timely, independent and anonymous peer review from suitably qualified reviewers who have no disqualifying competing interests, of all manuscripts submitted to the journal.
+The Editor/Guest Editor(s) are responsible for securing timely, independent and anonymous peer review from suitably qualified reviewers who have no disqualifying competing interests of all manuscripts submitted to the journal.
 The Editor/Guest Editor(s) are responsible for ensuring that the journal has access to an adequate number of competent reviewers.
-Reviewers will be acknowledged by the journal at the end of each year.
-Reviewers’ list is public, on the journal website.
+The journal will acknowledge reviewers at the end of each year.
+Reviewers’ list is public on the journal website.